IornBird/MinecraftCurveBuild/README.md

 ```
 block_for_ground: block used for generate ground
 block_under_rail: block used to put in center
+block_to_wrap: block to be wall and ceiling of tunnel
 ```
 If you want to build it for [high-speed rail system by flashteens](https://github.com/flashteens/FTMCRailBuilder13):
 - you may set `place_arrow` to `True` to handle faster minecart.